| |

 for a double arm amputee.
 The proper bike would include a single

-speed set-up with a rear kick brake.
-The single speed and kick
+speed or internal gear set-up with a rear kick brake such as

-brake eliminates the need for shifters & brake levers.
+brake, eliminates the need for shifters & brake levers.

 Although riding with one prosthetic arm and the single speed